iDerp/BeatDownloader/README.md

 # What is this?
-This is a program coded in NodeJS that bulk downloads custom Beat Saber songs from various websites.
+This is an easy to use, console/text based UI program coded in NodeJS that bulk downloads custom Beat Saber songs from various websites.

 # Why did you make this?
 I didn't see any good bulk downloader, and personally I like to download a ton (thousands) of songs so when im playing, I just hit random and see what I get.